ietf-wg-alto/draft-ietf-alto-path-vector/introduction.md

 ### Context-aware Data Transfer

-It is sometimes important to know how the capabilities of various network components between two end hosts, especially in the mobile environment.
+It is getting important to know the capabilities of various ANEs between two end hosts, especially in the mobile environment.
 With the Path Vector extension, an ALTO client may query the "network context" information, i.e., whether the two hosts are connected to the access network through a wireless link or a wire, and the capabilities of the access network.
+Thus, the client may use different data transfer mechanisms, or even deploy different 5G User Plane Functions (UPF)
-Thus, the client may use different data transfer mechanisms, or even deploy different 5G User Plane Functions (UPF) {{I-D.ietf-dmm-5g-uplane-analysis}} to optimize the data transfer.
+{{I-D.ietf-dmm-5g-uplane-analysis}} to optimize the data transfer.

 ### CDN and Service Edge

-A growing trend in today's applications is to bring storage and computation closer to the end user for better QoE, such as Content Delivery Network (CDN), AR/VR, and cloud gaming, as reported in various recent documents ({{I-D.contreras-alto-service-edge}},
+A growing trend in today's applications is to bring storage and computation closer to the end user for better QoE, such as Content Delivery Network (CDN), AR/VR, and cloud gaming, as reported in various documents ({{I-D.contreras-alto-service-edge}},
 {{I-D.huang-alto-mowie-for-network-aware-app}}, and
 {{I-D.yang-alto-deliver-functions-over-networks}}).